IRIS service specifications

 -

-The co-registered pair of single-band reflectance assets
+The co-located or co-registered pair of input single-band assets,

 -

-SSI index asset
+SSI index (

-SSI change detection overview
+SSI change detection overview (

-Binary mask from thresholding of SSI
+Binary mask from thresholding of SSI (

-Detected change contours overview
+Detected change contours overview (

 Warning